Actions to take if you suspect identity theft after death

-Collect evidence by keeping your eyes open for irregular credit card activity and the arrival of collection notices, bills, or calls.
+Collect evidence of "ghosting" identity theft by keeping your eyes open for irregular credit card activity and the arrival of collection notices, bills, or calls.

 Contact the Federal Trade Commission and create a theft report.